Skip to main content

 • character development

-• “I think a lot of what carries Animal Crossing is the really cute character designs and their wild personalities, along with the absolutely boggling amount of dialogue they have.”
+• “I think a lot of what carries Animal Crossing is the really cute character designs and their wild personalities and the absolutely boggling amount of dialogue they have.”

 • “There's tons of decoration options, the ability to customize yourself, as well as a lot of freedom to just do as you please (though you have to unlock certain things throughout it).
 Some of this game also stands out as unique, such as character design, furniture building, and the ability to free-hand decorate any house or any area at any time.”